tehilaschechter/overpass-interview-tehilaschechter/README.md

 ###Extra Credit

 - Provide unit tests for the code you write.
-- The system should be configured to run promotions where parking is free for other durations, this would mean updating the event code to also randomly add in promotion codes to some car entries
+- The system should be configured to run promotions where parking is free for other durations, this would mean updating the event code to also randomly add in promotion codes to some car entries, and display the resulting pricing in the output